 Describe an IIT and its purpose.
 Describe how the Incident Investigation Program is different from the Incident Response Program.

-Describe how the Construction Inspection Program differs from the Operating Reactor Inspection Program with regards to reactive inspections. ( inspectors only)
+Describe how the Construction Inspection Program differs from the Operating Reactor Inspection Program with regards to reactive inspections.
+(Construction inspectors only)

 TASKS: